DanEspin0821/Vechain_Case_Study/README.md

 * Major companies, are also entering the space, as blockchain is clearly identified as a solution for supply chain management.
 * Major companies such as:
   * [Everledger](https://everledger.io/our-platform/)supports demand generation, sustainability and compliance for global supply chains.
-  * Moeco- Moeco’s decentralized platform is a web-interface that allows clients to manage their trackers data and receive actionable insights and alerts from it.
+  * [Moeco](https://moeco.io/#moeco_platform)'s decentralized platform is a web-interface that allows clients to manage their trackers data and receive actionable insights and alerts from it.